src-d/minhashcuda/README.md

 **matrix** `scipy.sparse.csr_matrix` instance, the number of columns must match **dim**.
            The number of rows must be less than 2³¹.

+**row_start** integer, slice start offset (the index of the first row to process).
+              Enables efficient zero-copy sparse matrix slicing.

+**row_finish** integer, slice finish offset (the index of the row after the last
+               one to process).
+The resulting matrix row slice is [row-start:row_finish].

 **return** `numpy.ndarray` of shape (number of matrix rows, **samples**, 2) and dtype uint32.